IgniteUI/igniteui-xplat-docs/doc/en/components/form.md

 - igc-switch
 - textarea

 When a form control is invalid, the form will not be submitted and an error message will be shown.
-If you want to specify that the form elements should not be validated when the form is submitted you can add `novalidate` to the `<igc-form>` element.
+If you want to specify that the form elements should not be validated when the form is submitted you can add the `novalidate` attribute to the `<igc-form>` element.

 ### Events